ICU Topics > Common Medications

 Side Effects that may impact mobility: Excessive somnolence (1.6%), Cardiac arrest, Involuntary movement, Apnea (15.4%)

-Beta blockers
+Beta Blockers

-Basic Purpose: Decrease heart rate
+Purpose: Decrease heart rate by blocking adrenergic receptors.

 Common Examples: Atenolol, Metoprolol (Lopressor), Labetalol, Propranolol

-Basic Purpose: Decrease muscle contractility
+Purpose: Decrease muscle contractility and slow electrical conduction in the heart.

 Common Examples: Diltiazem (Cardizem)